 The School of Engineering offers a combined seven-year medical/engineering program in conjunction with the New Jersey Medical School (NJMS) of the University of Medicine and Dentistry of New Jersey (UMDNJ).
-Students in the program can pursue undergraduate studies leading to a Bachelor of Science in Engineering Science (preferences in Electrical Engineering and Mechanical Engineering are available) or a Bachelor of Arts in Biomedical Engineering.
-Students pursuing either degree must select a preference in Electrical or Mechanical Engineering.
+Students in the program can pursue undergraduate studies leading to a Bachelor of Science in Engineering Science (preferences in Electrical Engineering and Mechanical Engineering are available), a Bachelor of Arts in Biomedical Engineering or a Bachelor of Science in Biomedical Engineering.
+Students pursuing one of the Biomedical Engineering degrees must select either the Electrical or Mechanical option.
 The Bachelor of Science in Engineering Science program is accredited by the Engineering Accreditation Commission (EAC) of ABET.

 Students in this program spend three years at TCNJ completing undergraduate coursework.
-Upon successful completion of the first year of medical school, the student is granted either a Bachelor of Science in Engineering Science or a Bachelor of Arts in Biomedical Engineering from TCNJ.
+Upon successful completion of the first year of medical school, the student is granted a Bachelor of Science in Engineering Science, a Bachelor of Arts in Biomedical Engineering, or a Bachelor of Science in Biomedical Engineering from TCNJ.
 The MD degree is earned at the end of four years at NJMS.

-For consideration into the program, the candidates must have earned a minimum SAT score of 1400 or better (from a single test), and hold a class rank within the top 10 percent.
+For consideration into the program, the candidates must have earned a minimum SAT score of 1450 or better (from a single test), and hold a class rank within the top 5-10 percent.
 Students entering this program must hold advanced placement credit for Calculus A and Calculus B, or General Physics I and II.
-Retention in the program requires students to carry an overall and semester GPA of 3.4 or higher and earn a B or better in the required science and engineering courses.
+Retention in the program requires students to carry an overall and semester GPA of 3.54 or higher and earn a B or better in the required science and engineering courses.
 Two interviews are required as part of the admissions process.